tehcortez/ChatbotChallenge/README.md

 ## Environment-specific application configuration

-First, we need to setup 'config/autoload/global.php' file with:
+Now we need to setup 'config/autoload/global.php' file with:

 *MYSQL_DATABASE* = mysql database name;

-*MYSQL_HOST* = host address to access your mysql server *MYSQL_USER* = username to access your Mysql database *MYSQL_PASSWORD* = password to access your Mysql database *CURRENCYAPI_TOKEN* = token from your fixer.io account to access API *PASSWORD_SALT* = any value that will fortify user password protection.
+*MYSQL_HOST* = host address to access your mysql server

+*MYSQL_USER* = username to access your Mysql database

+*MYSQL_PASSWORD* = password to access your Mysql database

+*CURRENCYAPI_TOKEN* = token from your fixer.io account to access API

+*PASSWORD_SALT* = any value that will fortify user password protection.
 If you change or lose this value, all user passwords that were stored with this salt will not work.

 'config/autoload/global.php' file will look like this: